jessicasu123/strategize/doc/plan/USE_CASE.md

     -  Game text and icons parsed from StartView JSON file

-*   User moves game piece to valid location and presses
+*   User moves game piece to valid location and presses make move

     -  User passes x and y coordinates of game piece location to controller